Caro Howell, Director

 Board of Trustees

 The Foundling Museum is governed by an independent board of trustees who bring with them expertise in a range of fields, including the management and running of museums and galleries, together with experience in education, public relations, marketing and general management.
-The board is comprised of 12 members, of whom 8 are elected by the Membership from among persons nominated by the existing trustees, and 4 are appointed by Coram.
-Trustees serve a maximum of three terms, each term being 3 years in length.
+The board is comprised of fifteen members, of whom eleven are elected by the Membership from among persons nominated by the existing trustees, and five are appointed by Coram.
+Trustees serve a maximum of three terms, each term being three years in length.

-The board is supported in its work by the Investment Committee, the Audit & Risk Committee and the Development Committee.
-The work of the Audit & Risk committee is led by our trustee, Jim Close.
+The board is supported in its work by the Investment Committee, the Finance & Audit Committee and the Development Committee.

-Jeremy Deller is an English conceptual, video and installation artist.
+Jeremy Deller is a British artist.
 He won the Turner Prize in 2004 and represented the UK at the Venice Biennale in 2013.
-Jeremy is known for his work Battle of Orgreave, a re-enactment of the actual Battle of Orgreave which occurred during the UK miners’ strike in 1984.
-From 2007-2011, he served as a trustee of the Tate Gallery.
+Jeremy is known for his public artworks, including, The Battle of Orgreave, We’re here because we’re here (a national performance to commemorate the 100th anniversary of the first day of the battle of the Somme) and Sacrilege (a life-sized inflatable Stonehenge).

 Bill Gore has an industrial and private equity background in which he has led numerous successful transactions in the role of Chairman and CEO.
 He is a partner at Manfield Partners, an investment firm, and is a Founding Director of the Institute for Turnaround.
 Bill is also a Director of Coram and previously served as Chairman of the Governors and Pro Chancellor at Essex University.
 He is a dedicated choral singer with both the EC4 and Medici choirs, and still has time to chair a number of ethical investments.